containerscrew/dotfiles/README.md

 # containerscrew dotfiles

 My dotfiles using Arch Linux.
+Just for the time it takes to document this repository and configurations, this repo deserves one star!

 ![desktop](./assets/desktop.png)